masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 18-letteronly displays a script that displays all the lines in a file starting with a letter
 - 19-AZ displays a script that replaces all characters
 - 20-hiago displays a script that removes specific characters
 - 21-reverse displays a script that reverses input
+- 22-users_and_homes displays a script that displays all users and their home directories sorted by users